 For instance, he said people would not buy a house in Britain without physically seeing it for themselves before parting with their money.
 As a result, Mr Morgan believes the same principle should apply to any foreign investment.

 "Investors need to take exactly the same considerations that they would in the UK.
 No more and no less," he commented.

-Mr Morgan also encouraged overseas property buyers to work with an independent qualified lawyer throughout the purchasing process, as these would be able to act on their behalf and represent their interests.
+Mr Morgan also encouraged overseas property buyers to work with an independent and qualified lawyer throughout the purchasing process.
+As these would be able to act on their behalf and represent their interests.

 Shelter Offshore added that many prospective expats are being realistic about their prospects and not looking to "live the dream".